pgmorales76/react_portfolio/README.md

 Start time: Sunday, August 6, 2023 @ 10:00am EST

-Finish time:
+Finish time: Sunday, August 6, 2023 @ 10:50am EST

-Actual time needed to complete:
+Actual time needed to complete: Fifty minutes

 ## Feature #4 Skills and Experience Sections: As a user, I want to see at a glance the skills and experiences that the developer wants to showcase, so that I can trust they can do the job